Yarn weight

-Yarn weight refers to the thickness of yarn used by knitters, weavers, crocheters and other fiber artists.
+Yarn weight refers to the thickness of yarn used by craft knitters, weavers, crocheters and other fiber artists.

 Different yarn weights.
 From left to right: Top row - Chunky, super bulky.
 Bottom row - Fingering, sport, worsted.

 Importance

 Changing yarn weight or needle size can have a significant impact on the finished project, so standardized systems have been spread about, as well as conversion systems for regional standards (especially needle sizes).

 Yarn weight is important in achieving the correct gauge or tension for a particular project and can help with yarn substitution.
 The Craft Yarn Council of America has developed a system that seeks to standardize the labeled weights of yarn.
 Most yarns state their weight on the ball band but some may not, only giving the composition.
 Some brands use a standardized numbering system that uses seven ranges of relative thickness of yarn.
 However there are methods for individuals to gauge weight for themselves.